stasiaDiamond/real-time-bus-tracker/README.md

 # Real Time Bus Tracker

+## Description

-Tracks a bus route between MIT and Harvard.
+API tracks a bus route between MIT and Harvard.
 We were tasked to make some changes, and as suggested, I changed some styles around from what was given in the starter code.

 ## How to Run

 Clone the repo.
+Open Live Browser from VS Code.
 Click the button.

+## Roadmap of Future Improvements

+- Find a completely different API that I care about.
+Something interesting.

+- Although I do not plan on improving this assignment.

-## Disclaimer/How it Works
+## Disclaimer/Comments

 Any comment prefaced by an asterisk (*) are notes I have added and not part of the curriculum